realworldocaml/book/en/functors.md

 This works because many modules in Core, including `Int` and `String`, satisfy an extended version of the `Comparable` signature described above.
-Such standardized signatures are good practice, both because they makes functors easier to use, and because they make your codebase generally easier to navigate.
+Such standardized signatures are good practice, both because they makes functors easier to use, and because they encourage standardization that makes your codebase easier to navigate.

 Now we can use the newly defined `Int_interval` module like any ordinary module.